rfieve/double-linked-list/README.md

 ### `toArray`

-Converts the given doubly linked list to an array sorted as traversed:
+Converts the given doubly linked list to an array sorted as traversed, with an optional mapper:

 -   `toArrayInOrder`
 -   `toArrayInOrderReverse`
+-   `toArrayMapInOrder`
+-   `toArrayMapInOrderReverse`

 ```typescript
 // Schema of "list"